zen-masters/Zen-UV/mkdocs/unwrap.md

 ## Zen Unwrap ![Zen Unwrap](img/icons/zen-unwrap@2x.png)

-Mark selected edges/faces as Seams and/or Sharp edges and Unwrap by Marked edges after
+Mark selected edges/faces as Seams and/or Sharp edges and Unwrap by Marked edges after.

 !!!
 Preferences

     #### Mark Unwrapped

-    Mark edges or face borders as Seams and/or Sharp edges after Zen Unwrap operation
+    Mark edges or face borders as Seams and/or Sharp edges after Zen Unwrap operation.

     #### Unwrap Selected Only